Canada advances to World Cup for first time in 36 years

 Canada missed out a chance to secure a spot in Qatar last week with a 1-0 loss to Costa Rica.
 It was Canada’s first loss in three World Cup qualifying rounds and it snapped a six-game winning streak.

-Boosted by the home crowd at BMO Filed, Canada rebounded against the Jamaicans, who were already eliminated from World Cup contention.
+Boosted by the home crowd at BMO Filed, Canada rebounded in a big way against the Jamaicans, who were already eliminated from World Cup contention.

+Following the match the fans broke into the Canadian national anthem and Osorio led the crowd for a drum chant before the team danced on the field.
+Buchanan circled the field waving Canada’s flag.

+Canada coach John Herdman became the first coach ever to lead both a men’s and women’s team to a World Cup berth.
+He coached the Canadian women’s team from 2011-18.

+In a post-game interview Herdman was doused with champagne by Canadian goalkeeper Milan Borjan.

+”Canada is a football nation, man.
+We better believe it,” Herdman said. ”And we’re going to keep coming.
+We’ve only gotten started.”

-Canada sits atop the table in the final qualifying round, followed by the United States, which held the edge over third-place Mexico on goal difference.
-The United States hosted Panama and Mexico was at Honduras later on Sunday.
+Canada sits atop the table in the final qualifying round with 28 points, followed by the United States (25 points), which held the edge over third-place Mexico (25) on goal difference.
+The United States defeated Panama 5-1 and Mexico downed Honduras 1-0 in the late games Sunday.

+Costa Rica won 2-1 at El Salvador to maintain fourth place with 22 points and prevent the U.S. from being able to clinch Sunday night.
+Anthony Contreras scored on a bicycle kick in the 30th minute, Christian Gil tied the score one minute later and Joel Campbell put the Ticos ahead in the first minute of first-half stoppage time.
+Costa Rica hosts the U.S. on Wednesday night.

 The top three finishers in the North and Central American and Caribbean region book the trip to Qatar.
 The fourth-place team goes to an intercontinental playoff against a team from Oceania.